catsitterindiaoperator-guide

-Why a cat sitter beats cat boarding (for most cats)
+Why cat sitting is a better product than cat boarding (for most cats)

 Cats bond to territory, not people.
-Moving her to a stranger's house, however nice, disrupts the 3 things she cares about most: her scent map, her routine, and her sleep spots.
+Moving them to a stranger's house, however nice, disrupts the 3 things they care about most: scent map, routine, sleep spots.
 Most cats stop eating for 24 to 48 hours in a new environment.

 A sitter keeps all of that intact.
-She sleeps in her own bed.
-She eats from her own bowl.
-She uses her own litter, which is underrated.
+The cat sleeps in her own bed, eats from her own bowl, uses her own litter.
+That difference shows up in your reviews, your retention, and your referral rate.

 1. Drop-in visits (the default for short trips)